papertank/origami-captcha/readme.md

 ### Requirements

-This package is designed to work with Laravel >= 6 currently.
+This package is designed to work with Laravel >= 10 currently.
 If you require 5.8 support, use version 1.
+If you require 6-7 support use version 2.

 ### Setup